Frequently Asked Questions

 Q: Are there any scholarships or fellowships?

-A: Yes, beginning in Fall 2015, we are offering a limited number of small need-based tuition waivers that are applied to fall term enrollment.
+A: Yes, beginning in Fall 2015, we are offering a limited number of small need-based tuition waivers that are applied towards fall, winter, and spring tuition.

 Q: What is the student to teacher ratio?